 Want to know more?
 Contact me here, or read on for answers to some of my most frequently asked questions:

 What camera do you use?

 I started with a Canon Rebel XS and the stock lens.
 Since then, I’ve upgraded to a Canon 60D DSLR, a Canon 50mm 1.8 prime lens, a Sigma 30mm 1.4 prime lens and a Sigma 70mm 2.8 macro prime lens.
 I love these lenses and cameras.
 If you want to get serious about food photography, I suggest a solid entry- to mid-level DSLR and two lenses: a 30 or 50mm to take wider shots of your table-scape and a macro lens to catch every delicious, up-close detail.
 I personally prefer fixed (prime) lenses.

 I also have a tripod that I use almost always for food photography.
 I use Adobe Lightroom to edit my photos.

 What about the logistics of your blog (hosting, design, etc.)?

 I bought my domain name and host my site through GoDaddy (I use the WordPress hosting option).
 If you’re a regular reader, you know I’ve gone through several design facelifts through the years, but I’ve finally landed on one I really love.
 It’s a template I purchased from ThemeForest, a site with some beautifully designed, intuitive blog and website themes.
-My blog theme is Ying&Yang, and I’m obsessed with the whole family of templates from Onion Eye.
 I’ve searched far and wide, paid Web designers to design custom themes, used free themes, other paid themes, you name it—and I’ve learned that you can’t beat some of the solidly designed, $45 ThemeForest templates.